 1. Help others.
-Become an ESWA Volunteer Wilderness Ranger (VWR) or Volunteer Trail Host (VTH) and educate hikers in the Wilderness, teaching them Leave No Trace principles.
+Become an ESWA Volunteer Wilderness Ranger (VWR) and assist visitors to the Wilderness, teaching them Leave No Trace principles.

 2. Be involved in the community.
-More than sixty local residents make up our energetic and friendly team of VWRs, Sawyers, and Trail Crews.
+Dozens of local residents make up our energetic and friendly team of VWRs, Sawyers, and Trail Crews.

 3. Contribute to a cause.
 Public lands are facing historic threats; join our Advocacy Team to fight for the cause of Wilderness.

 4. Develop new skills & have new experiences.
-Our Trail Crews can teach you to use Pulaskis, Coronas, and Mattocks to repair damaged trails and our Sawyer Certification course can teach you to use a crosscut saw in clearing downed trees.
+Our Trail Crews can teach you to use Pulaskis, Coronas, and Mattocks to repair damaged trails, and our Sawyer Certification course can teach you to use a crosscut saw for clearing downed trees.